grikdotnet/generics/README.md

 3. `include()` cals a wrapper that serves the generated code for the virtual class.
 4. PHP creates an instance of a concrete virtual class and a Closure that calls a constructor with parameters provided.

+### Implemented
+* Parsing PHP code that contains generics in an autoloader.
+* Generation of a virtual class for a concrete type.
+* Altering the source code of the loaded classes.
+A concrete type defined in the attribute for a methods parameters is added to parameter declaration.
+* A stream wrapper to load virtual classes with include() that uses opcache.
+* The \Generics\TypeError exception with the correct error message and a backtrace.

 ### Can be implemented
-* Avoiding overhead completely by caching the generated concrete classes declaration in opcache, as well as results of parsing of the template classes.
+* Caching the generated concrete classes in opcache, as well as results of parsing of the template classes, and completely avoiding overhead in runtime.
 * Generic union types
 * Generic types for property hooks in PHP 8.4
+* Generic return types
 * Partial support for the final wildcard classes

-### Could not find a solution for:
-* Autocompletion for the constructor parameters in IDEs when instantiating concrete types
+* Autocompletion for the generic parameters in PHPStorm with a Meta Storm plugin.